-This hybrid course is designed to present the principles underlying pharmacology and their relationship to the registered nurse's role in drug administration.
-This course builds on nursing skills, math, and the natural sciences (especially knowledge of anatomy & physiology and microbiology) to explore the concepts of pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
-Emphasis is placed on how drugs are utilized and processed in the body, the body's reaction to these drugs, and potential drug interactions.
-Further studies of major drug categories will be used with drug prototypes as examples of these basic concepts.
-The student will apply basic pharmacological principles to new situations in order to improve the effectiveness of drugs and prevent/minimize the complications of drug therapy.
-Course concepts include the principles of drug action and the nursing process as it applies to the therapeutic use of drugs (including safety and patient education).
+This course is designed to present the principles underlying pharmacology and their relationship to the registered nurse's role in drug administration.
+This course explores the concepts of pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
+Emphasis is placed on drug usage, nursing considerations, side effects, safety, and patient education.
+The learner will apply basic pharmacological principles to selected clinical situations in order to prevent and minimize the complications of drug therapy.
+Course concepts include the principles of drug action and the nursing process as it applies to the therapeutic use of drugs.

-NUR 212A PHARMACOLOGY I - 1 Credit (HYB)
+NUR 212A PHARMACOLOGY I - 1 Credit (F2F)

-Pre or Co-requisite: NUR 102A Adult Health Nursing.
+Pre or Co-requisite: NUR 101A The Art & Science of Nursing.
 Accelerated BSN (BSN-A) Curriculum Plan students only This course is designed to present the principles underlying pharmacology and their relationship to the registered nurse's role in drug administration.
-This course builds on nursing skills, math, and the natural sciences (especially knowledge of anatomy, physiology, and microbiology) to explore the concepts of pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
-Emphasis is placed on how drugs are utilized and processed in the body, the body's reaction to these drugs, and potential drug interactions.
-Further studies of major drug categories will be used with drug prototypes as examples of these basic concepts.
-The student will apply basic pharmacological principles to new situations in order to improve the effectiveness of drugs and prevent/minimize the complications of drug therapy.
-Course concepts include the principles of drug action and the nursing process as it applies to the therapeutic use of drugs (including safety and patient education).
+This course explores the concepts of pharmacokinetics, pharmacodynamics and pharmacotherapeutics.
+Emphasis is placed on drug usage, nursing considerations, side effects, safety, and patient education.
+The learner will apply basic pharmacological principles to selected clinical situations in order to prevent and minimize the complications of drug therapy.
+Course concepts include the principles of drug action and the nursing process as it applies to the therapeutic use of drugs.

-NUR 213A PHARMACOLOGY II - 1 Credit (HYB)
+NUR 213A PHARMACOLOGY II - 1 Credit (ONL)